PratikMunot/LearnKubernetes/KubernetesArchitecture/readme.md

 > External service – is a service which we create inorder to open services to external sources(open application in browser)
 > Internal Service is service which we create inorder to communicate internally within a node

+### Ingress
+> The request we make from browser first goes to ingress and ingress then forwards it to Service.
+> https://myapp.com    is the ingress and ingress reroutes it to http://124.89.10.12:8080 which is basically a service.

+### ConfigMap
+> Its an external configuration of the application.
+> It contains configuration data of urls of database or some other services we use.

+### Secret
+> Secret is same as configMap but it is used to store secret data like db username and db password or other credentials.
+> Data is not stored in plain text format but in base64 encoded

 ### Labels and Selectors
 > Every POD can have labels added on it and similarly the Service will have selectors added on it.